stden/estonia/General/Visa/NonEu-Working.md

 * Apply for residency card ASAP!
 * Apply for personal number
 * Apply as Tax Residency (R-Form)
 * Retrieve your residency card and use it (bank account, mobile-id, digital signing, ...)

+Family of the employee:

+* Get an Estonian D-Visa (better to apply together with the Employee)
+* Travel to Estonia
+* Apply for residency card ASAP!
+* Retrieve your residency card and use it (bank account, mobile-id, digital signing, ...)